ievgrafov/gnuplotrb/_posts/2015-05-23-before-coding-starts.md

 In nearest feature I'm going to start moving along my timeline and next week I will end implementation of Terminal, Dataset and Datablock classes.
 I also want to spend some time to make my existing code safe in terms of functional style.

-Hope I'll like it when the gem will come to its working state.
+Hope you'll like it when the gem will come to its working state.